TharinduGun/tharindu-chatbot-app/README.md

-# RAG Document Processing Pipeline (Phase 1 Complete)
+# Document Processing Pipeline (Phase 3 Complete)

-This project implements a robust, RAG-ready backend for processing complex PDF documents.
+Phase 3 of the project implements a robust, processing pipeline for complex PDF documents.
 It utilizes a **hierarchical parsing and chunking strategy** to ensure AI models retrieval high-quality context, including text and related images.

-## 🚀 Key Features Implemented
+## Key Features Implemented

-### 1. High-Fidelity PDF Parsing (`Docling`)
+### 1. PDF Parsing for with text + images (`Docling`)
 We integrated the **Docling** library to move beyond simple text extraction.
 - **Why?** Standard parsers lose structure.
 Docling allows us to distinguish between headers, paragraphs, lists, tables, and images.
 - **Implementation**: The `DocumentConverter` parses the PDF into a document tree.
 We verified this by handling both tree-based and iterator-based traversal to ensure robust content extraction across different PDF versions.